5 Things to Know About the iPadOS 14.7 Update

 Apple’s milestone updates typically bring a mix of features, security patches, and under-the-hood improvements and that’s what you’ll probably get from iPadOS 14.7.

-Developers are currently digging through the first iPadOS 14.7 beta and we’ll let you know if they find any notable changes on board.
+Developers are currently digging through the first iPadOS 14.7 beta and they’ve managed to find one notable change.

+The iPadOS 14.7 update looks like it will expand the Weather app’s Air Quality Index feature to more places.
+According to 9to5Mac, the feature is now available in cities in Canada, France, Italy, the Netherlands, and Spain.

 Apple could add, or subtract, from iPadOS 14.7’s change log during the beta period so keep an eye out for changes as we push closer to the official release date.